metno/emep-ctm/User_Guide.md

 consecutive columns representing the time factor for each day of the week.

-The file HOURLY-FACS includes factors for each of the eleven SNAP sectors for every hour (the columns) for each day of the week, see Simpson et al. (2012) section 6.1.2
+The file `HOURLY-FACS` includes factors for each of the eleven SNAP sectors for every hour (the columns) for each day of the week, see Simpson et al. (2012) section 6.1.2

 ### Emission heights

-A vertical distribution for the elleven SNAP sectors are given in the file EmisHeights.txt.
-The file has seven vertical levels, over the collumns and the SNAP sectors given in the first row.
+A vertical distribution for the eleven SNAP sectors are given in the file `EmisHeights.txt`.
+The file has seven vertical levels, over the columns and the SNAP sectors given in the first row.
 Read more in Simpson et al. (2012) section 6.1.1.

-### Emission factor for scenario runs
+### Emission factor for scenario runs [sec:femis]

-[sec:femis] Scenario run in the case of the EMEP/MSC-W model means a run to test the impact of one or more pollutants from a particular country.
+Scenario run in the case of the EMEP/MSC-W model means a run to test the impact of one or more pollutants from a particular country.

-Emission factors are applied to specified countries and emission sectors and can be set by changing the **ASCII** file “femis.dat”.
+Emission factors are applied to specified countries and emission sectors and can be set by changing the ASCII file `femis.dat`.
 This file can be changed by the users according to their needs.

 The file contains several columns (the number is flexible).
-The first column represents the country code (<http://www.emep.int/grid/country_numbers.txt>), the second represents the sector (<http://reports.eea.eu.int/technical_report_2001_3/en>) where ‘0’ means all sectors, and then in the remaining columns one can specify which emissions to reduce.
+The first column represents the country code (<http://www.emep.int/grid/country_numbers.txt>), the second represents the sector (<http://reports.eea.eu.int/technical_report_2001_3/en>) where '0' means all sectors, and then in the remaining columns one can specify which emissions to reduce.
 Here 1.0 means no reduction of the given pollutant (sox/nox/voc/nh3/co/pm25/pmco) from sectors of specified country.
-The number following the first text (“Name”) in line 1 (number 5 in the downloaded file) gives the number of pollutants treated in the file.
+The number following the first text ("Name") in line 1 (number 5 in the downloaded file) gives the number of pollutants treated in the file.

 ### Chemical speciation of emissions

 Many of the emission files give emissions of a group of compounds, e.g.
-NOx includes NO+NO$_2$, and VOC can include many compounds.
-The information needed to retreive emissions of individual compounds from these the gridded files is given in files labelled emissplit.defaults.$poll$ or emissplit.specials.$poll$, where $poll$ can be nox, voc, etc.
+NO<sub>x</sub> includes NO+NO<sub>2</sub>, and VOC can include many compounds.
+The information needed to retrieve emissions of individual compounds from these the gridded files is given in files labeled `emissplit.defaults.$poll` or `emissplit.specials.$poll`, where `$poll` can be nox, voc, etc.

-The defaults file give the emission split for each SNAP sector ( one per row, with second index being the SNAP sector), which is applied to all countries by default.
+The defaults file give the emission split for each SNAP sector (one per row, with second index being the SNAP sector), which is applied to all countries by default.
 For VOC this split was derived from the UK inventory of Passant (2002), as part of the chemical comparison project of Hayman *et al.* (2011).

 The specials files are in general optional, and can be used to specify speciation for particular countries or SNAP sectors.
-The 1${^st}$ column specifies the country code of interest, the second the SNAP sector.
+The 1<sup>st</sup> column specifies the country code of interest, the second the SNAP sector.

-If forest fires are used, then the file emissplit.specials.voc is required (not optional), and the country-code 101 used to specify the VOC speciation of forest fires in this file.
+If forest fires are used, then the file `emissplit.specials.voc` is required (not optional), and the country-code 101 used to specify the VOC speciation of forest fires in this file.

 ### Lightning emissions

-Emissions of NO$_{x}$ from lightning are included in the model as monthly averages on T21 ($5.65^&deg;&times;5.65^&deg;$) resolution (Køhler *et al.*, 1995).
-The lightning emissions are defined on a
-$64&times;32$ grid with 17 vertical levels, with global coverage, and are provided as 12 **ASCII** files “lightningMM.dat”.
+Emissions of NO<sub>x</sub> from lightning are included in the model as monthly averages on T21 (5.65&deg;&times;5.65&deg;) resolution (Køhler *et al.*, 1995).
+The lightning emissions are defined on a 64&times;32 grid with 17 vertical levels, with global coverage, and are provided as 12 ASCII files `lightningMM.dat`.

 ### Landuse definitions

 For the vegetative landuse categories where stomatal modeling is undertaken, the start and end of the growing season (SGS, EGS, in days) must be specified.
-The calculation of SGS and EGS with respect to latitude is done in the module **LandDefs\_ml.f90**.
-The parameters needed to specify the development of the leaf area index (LAI) within the growing season are given in the ASCII file “Inputs\_LandDefs.csv”.
+The calculation of SGS and EGS with respect to latitude is done in the module `LandDefs_ml.f90`.
+The parameters needed to specify the development of the leaf area index (LAI) within the growing season are given in the ASCII file `Inputs_LandDefs.csv`.
 For more information, see chapter 5 of the EMEP Status Report 1/2003 Part I (Simpson *et al.*, 2003).

 The file, designed to be opened with excel or gnumeric, contains a header briefly explaining the contents of the 14 columns.
-The first three columns are representing the landuse name, code (which are consistent with those in “Landuse.Input” file) and type (grouping of the landuse classes).
-The fourth column (PFT) gives a plant-functional type code (for future use), the fifth gives the maximum height of vegetation ($m$), the sixth indicates albedo (%) and the seventh indicates possible source of NH$_{x}$ (0 off/1 on, curently not used).
-Columns 8 to 11 define the growing season (day number), column 12 and 13 lists the LAI minimum and maximum ($m^{2}/m^{2}$) and columns 14 and 15 defines the length of the LAI increase and decline periods (no. of days).
+The first three columns are representing the landuse name, code (which are consistent with those in `Landuse.Input` file) and type (grouping of the landuse classes).
+The fourth column (PFT) gives a plant-functional type code (for future use), the fifth gives the maximum height of vegetation (m), the sixth indicates albedo (%) and the seventh indicates possible source of NH<sub>x</sub> (0 off/1 on, currently not used).
+Columns 8 to 11 define the growing season (day number), column 12 and 13 lists the LAI minimum and maximum (m&sup2;/m&sup2;) and columns 14 and 15 defines the length of the LAI increase and decline periods (no. of days).
 Finally, the last four columns give default values of foliar biomass and biogenic VOC emission potentials.
 See Simpson et al., (2012) for details.

 ### Stomatal conductance

-Parameters for the stomatal conductance model, deposition of O$_{3}$ and stomatal exchange (DO3SE) must be specified.
+Parameters for the stomatal conductance model, deposition of O<sub>3</sub> and stomatal exchange (DO3SE) must be specified.
 That are based upon the ideas in Emberson *et al.*, 2000, and are discussed in Simpson and Emberson, 2006 and Tuovinen et al. 2004.

-The ASCII file “Inputs\_DO3SE.csv” provides land-phenology data of each landuse type for stomatal conductance calculations.
-The data are summarised in Table 5.1 in Chapter 5 of the EMEP Status Report 1/2003 Part I (Simpson *et al.*, 2003).
+The ASCII file `Inputs_DO3SE.csv` provides land-phenology data of each landuse type for stomatal conductance calculations.
+The data are summarized in Table 5.1 in Chapter 5 of the EMEP Status Report 1/2003 Part I (Simpson *et al.*, 2003).

-The file contains a **header** with the contents of the file, with different factors needed for each of the landuse classes used in the EMEP/MSC-W model.
-The first two columns represent the landuse code (which are consistent with those in “Landuse.Input” file) and name.
+The file contains a header with the contents of the file, with different factors needed for each of the landuse classes used in the EMEP/MSC-W model.
+The first two columns represent the landuse code (which are consistent with those in `Landuse.Input` file) and name.
 The next 22 values are different phenology factors.

 ### Photo-dissociation rates